Dr Helen Murray

-Her current research examines anatomical changes in neurodegenerative conditions such as Alzheimer’s and Parkinson’s disease using post-mortem human brain tissue.
-However, she has recently returned to New Zealand full-time to establish a research programme studying the pathology of chronic traumatic encephalopathy, a neurodegenerative condition associated with repetitive head injury in sport.
+Her research examines anatomical changes in neurodegenerative diseases using post-mortem human brain tissue.
+She has recently returned to New Zealand full-time to establish a research programme studying the pathology of chronic traumatic encephalopathy, a neurodegenerative condition associated with repetitive head injury in sport.
 As captain of the New Zealand Ice Fernz – the New Zealand women’s ice hockey team – this research is closely aligned to her experience as an athlete and her expertise in human tissue anatomical research.

 Her research utilises a novel tissue labelling technique called multiplex immunohistochemistry which achieves labelling of up to 100 proteins on a single piece of tissue.
 She has built a broad team of international and domestic collaborators to develop new analysis pipelines for this high-content anatomical data.

 Her long-term vision is to develop the multiplex immunohistochemistry technique as a collaborative platform and the basis for her neuropathology research on chronic traumatic encephalopathy.

 Neuropathology of repetitive sport-related head injury